EmirMire/CRM_Analytics/README.md

 ![image](https://github.com/EmirMire/CRM_Analytics/assets/121452974/13b869f2-8d87-498a-a8ff-e4ae603f0668)

-# CREATING A NEW COLUMN "TOTAL PRICE"
+# Creating a new column "Total Price"

     df["Total Price"] = df["Quantity"]*df["UnitPrice"]

-# EXCLUDING THE INVOICES WITH "C" IN INVOICE NO, WHICH ARE THE INVOICES WITH NEGATIVE VALUES
+# Excluding the invoices with "C" in "InvoiceNo", which are the invoices with negative values

     df = df[~df["InvoiceNo"].str.contains("C")]

-# CHECKING FOR ZERO OR NEGATIVE VALUES IN THE COLUMNS "Quantity" AND "UnitPrice"
+# Checking for zero or negative values in the columns "Quantity" and "UnitPrice"

     df[df["Quantity"] <=  0]

     df[df["UnitPrice"] <=  0]

-# DELETING ORDERS WHERE "UnitPrice" IS 0
+# Deleting orders where "UnitPrice" is 0

     df = df[df["UnitPrice"] >  0]

-# CONVERTING COLUMN "InvoiceDate" FROM STRING TO DATETIME
+# Converting the column "InvoiceDate" from STRING to DATETIME

     df['InvoiceDate'] = pd.to_datetime(df['InvoiceDate'])

-# CONVERTING COLUMN "CustomerID" FROM FLOAT TO INTEGER
+# Converting the column "CustomerID" from FLOAT to INT

     df['CustomerID'] = df['CustomerID'].astype(int)